 - When the estate may be liable for Inheritance Tax (IHT);

-- If there are concerns over the validity of the Will;
+- Where there are concerns over the validity of the Will;

-- If the Will has been, or is likely to be, contested.
-For example, where dependants of the deceased person have not been mentioned in the Will;
+- If the Will has been or is likely to be, contested.
+For example, where dependants of the deceased person are not mentioned in the Will;

 - If the Will mentions ‘Trusts’ or is otherwise complex;